 - progress or discipline

-S/he will be the teacher who knows the student best and will be best placed to help in a wide range of areas of concern.
+They will be the teacher who knows the student best and will be best placed to help in a wide range of areas of concern.
 We hope that all parents will quickly get to know their child’s Tutor.
 Routine letters such as absence notes, general information, requests for information etc. can be addressed to the Form Tutor.

 Tutors are monitored and supported by Heads of Year.
-A student's Head of Year will automatically become involved by the Form Tutor in any matters that are not ‘routine’.
+A student's Head of Year will automatically become involved by the Form Tutor in any matters that are not routine.
 If we have serious concerns about a student then it is likely to be his Head of Year who contacts parents.
 Parents should contact the Head of Year if they have already raised a matter of concern with the Form Tutor but are unhappy with the outcome.

 Should parents have any questions or concerns about any of their child’s lessons it is best if they take up these concerns with the relevant subject teacher.
 They will always be grateful if potential difficulties are raised with them at the earliest possible opportunity, so that they have time to address any issues before they become serious.
 Subject teachers are also best-placed to suggest ways in which parents can help and support their child in their academic studies.

-The School’s senior staff are always happy to speak with parents if there are any concerns.
+The school’s senior staff are always happy to speak with parents if there are any concerns.

-Reports and parents evenings
+Reports and Parents Evenings